Husaberg: Reliability

 The earlier Husaberg engines (1989–1996) were known to have premature engine failures due to the fact that they do not have an oil pump and rely on oil delivery from the timing chain.
 The reliability and quality of the engines have improved over the years and, from 1997 on, have been comparable to that of more established brands.

 Palmares

 Husaberg won the FIM 500 cc Motocross World Championship with Belgian rider Joël Smets in 1995, 1997 and 1998.

-They also won 6 Enduro World Championships in 1990, 1991 (2), 1995, 1996 and 1998.
+They have also won 6 Enduro World Championships in 1990, 1991 (2), 1995, 1996 and 1998.
 Three more Junior Enduro World Championships followed in 2005/2006 by Joakim Ljunggren and in 2009 by Oriol Mena.

 Military use

 The Swedish military used Husaberg motorcycles, notably for the demonstration team, the Arméns Lejon.